arjuxn/xliff_translator/README.md

 Congratulations!
 ```

 Use one term per line.

-The application combines the uploaded DNT terms with terms entered directly in the interface.
+Blank lines are ignored.

+Terms entered directly in the GUI and terms provided through the `.txt` file are combined.

 ## Output files

-Translated files are stored under the user's Documents directory:
+Translated files are stored under the user's Documents directory.

+The application uses the following general structure:

 ```text
 Documents\